haileyhoyat/celebrity-book-clubs-api/README.md

 Hello, this is the API for the BList.
 This API aggregates books from various book lists.

+NOTE: most recent scrape for all lsits is 01-01-2024

 NOTE: As of 01/01/2024, the API production endpoints are a bit buggy.
 For now, it is recommended that you run the API locally.

     - API production endpoint: https://celebrity-book-clubs-api-git-main-hails-projects-2a5888c5.vercel.app